scott5526/Assignment4/README.txt

 Caveats
 ---------------------------------------------------------------------------------------------
+Chrome & Firefox support is included.
+No Internet Explorer support is included because IE button handling is 0_o

 When trying to run the server, if the specified port is already in use the program will terminate with a error message on a non-zero error code.

 Any URL beyond http://localhost:(port #) that doesn't match the above specified URL will result in a 404 not found web page.